skgallagher/EpiCompare/README.md

 ## Data

-   Currently there are five small data sets available in `timeternR`
+   Currently there are 13 data sets in which to explore the different `timeternR` functions.
+These correspond to different sources of raw data along, agent vs. aggregate format, and emphases of different processes such as vital dynamics (e.g. birth and).

+   Details of each can be found with `?{data}`.

+  - `agent_sims` this is 50 x 3 x 188 array where entry (i,j,k) looks at the ith simulation, the jth statistic, and the kth agent.
+The statistics are (inititial state (0/1/2), SMax, IMax).

+  - `agent_sims_tidy` ("Simulations of Measles outbreaks for Hagelloch, Germany, 1861 (Tidy agent format)"): tidy version of `agent_sims` (9400 x 5), each row corresponds to an individual for a single simulation, and contains additional information on the individual's initial state, and SMax, IMax.

+  - `EpiModel_agg_bd` Example output from the `EpiModel package` for an ICM with birth and death rates.
+The population $N$ is non-constant.

+  - `EpiModel_det` output from the `EpiModel` package for a deterministic model (aggregate)

+  - `EpiModel_icm` Output from the `EpiModel` package for a stochastic ICM (aggregate)

+  - `hagelloch_agents` -- One row is a "sufficient" statistic for each agent's infection.
+Each agent's infection is uniquely identified by an initial state, max time before infection (or T), and max time before recovery (or T).
+For the states, 0 = S, 1 = I, 2 = R.

+  - `hagelloch_aug_births` Like Hagelloch raw but augmented with births (it already had deaths).
+Five fake people have been added who join the population over time

   - `hagelloch_raw` -- One row is an agent.
 This is imported from the `surveillance` R package and the variable descriptions are found [here](https://rdrr.io/rforge/surveillance/man/hagelloch.html) where it is originally labeled `hagelloch.df`.
 We have renamed it here to help distinguish it from the other data sets we derive from it.

+  - `hagelloch_raw2` Like Hagelloch raw but with additional, fake people with NA values for `tI` and `tR`

   - `hagelloch_sir`  -- One row is a state of $(t, s_t, i_t, r_t)$ where $s_t + i_t + r_t = N$ for $t = 0, \dots, T=94$

-   - `hagelloch_agents` -- One row is a "sufficient" statistic for each agent's infection.
-Each agent's infection is uniquely identified by an initial state, max time before infection (or T), and max time before recovery (or T).
-For the states, 0 = S, 1 = I, 2 = R.

-  - `U_sims` this is 50 x 3 x 188 array where entry (i,j,k) looks at the ith simulation, the jth statistic, and the kth agent.
-The statistics are (inititial state (0/1/2), SMax, IMax).

-  - `U_sims_tidy` ("Simulations of Measles outbreaks for Hagelloch, Germany, 1861 (Tidy agent format)"): tidy version of `U_sims` (9400 x 5), each row corresponds to an individual for a single simulation, and contains additional information on the individual's initial state, and SMax, IMax. (**NEEDS CLEANUP**)
+  - `pomp_arr` Example SIR simulation output of class `array` from the `pomp` packagee

+  - `pomp_df` Example SIR simulation of class `data.frame` from the `pomp` package

+  - `pomp_pomp` Example SIR simulation output of class `pomp` from the `pomp` package

+  - `pomp_sir` Example output from the `pomp` package.

 ## Example